Policy Number: 106

 - Serious health condition of employee that makes employee unable to perform the functions of his or her position;

-- Qualifying exigency arising out of the covered active duty or call to covered active duty of a covered military member who is the employee’s spouse, son/daughter or parent; or,
+- Qualifying exigency arising out of covered active duty or call to covered active duty of a military member who is the employee’s spouse, son/daughter or parent; or,

-- To care for the serious illness or injury of a covered service member if the service member is the spouse, son, daughter, parent, or next of kin of the employee.
+- To care for the serious illness or injury of a covered servicemember if the employee is the spouse, son, daughter, parent, or next of kin of the covered servicemember.

 Employees who are not eligible for leave under this policy may refer to HOOP Policy 107 Parental Leave for leave eligibility for the birth of a child or the adoption or placement of a child.